jeteve/App-JESP/README.md

     Your live DB is not the place to test your changes.
 Your DB at <My Software> Version N should be compatible with Code at <My Software> Version N-1.
 You are responsible for testing that.

-    We'll probably implement reverting in the future, but for now, we assume you know what you're doing when you patch your DB.
+    We'll probably implement reverting in the future, but for now we assume you know what you're doing when you patch your DB.

 # METHODS